 Use a number formatter to aid with numeric data entry.
 A number formatter automatically configures the text field to accept only numeric values.
 It can also be set to display the value in a specific way, such as with a certain number of decimal places, as a percentage, or as currency.

 Enable advancement only after collecting required values.
 Before enabling a Next or Continue button, make sure all required fields have values.
-Use the enablement of the button as a visual cue that it’s OK to proceed.
+The enabled button provides a visual cue that it’s OK to proceed.